AlexandraPosta/sound-localization/README.md

 |
 ├──training_data        # contains .csv files used as input for the
 |
-├──comparison           # contains .csv files that hold the spectrum resonse of models
+├──comparison           # contains .csv files that hold the spectrum response of models
 |
 └──images               # contains images used for the README file
 ```